Gregor the Overlander: Plot summary

 The quest group is challenged to successfully recruit allies for the Regalians, along the way facing battles with giant spiders, scorpions, and rats.
 The group of children are left in the care of the rat Ripred, who is a rebel against King Gorger.
 The group journeys to find Gregor's dad emaciated and tortured in the personal prison of King Gorger.
 When the rat king discovers their rescue attempt, Henry reveals that he has been helping the rats all along, hoping to ally them with the Regalians and genocide the weaker species of the realm.
 During the questers' attempt to escape, Gregor sacrifices himself to lure the rats' attack force — King Gorger and Henry among them — off the edge of a cliff.
 Henry's bat Ares, who had no knowledge of his bond's treachery, chooses to save Gregor rather than Henry as they fall.
 King Gorger, Henry, and hundreds of rats perish in the fall.
 When the few remaining quest members make it back to Regalia, Luxa and her family are devastated, both because of Henry's treason and death, and because Ares has been sentenced to banishment for allowing his bond to die.
 Gregor saves his life by using his status as the "warrior" to form a new bond with him.
-When things have settled down somewhat and the Regalian doctors have done all they can for his father, Gregor and his family return to the surface and reunite with his family.
+When things have settled down somewhat and the Regalian doctors have done all they can for his father, Gregor, his sister and his father return to the surface and reunite with his family.